 While it is important to manage patients with chronic respiratory diseases effectively, much of this burden is preventable and public health approaches are critical to prevent their occurrence.
 Initiatives addressing smoking (including second-hand smoke), immunisation, living conditions, overcrowding, chronic disease and access to health care are likely to contribute to improvements in respiratory disease (Johnston et al. 2010; Torzillo & Chang 2014).
 Culturally appropriate communication and health services are essential to ensure Indigenous Australians feel comfortable to participate in disease prevention and medical therapies.

 Further research into individual respiratory conditions for Indigenous Australians is needed particularly in Non-remote settings.
 The aggregated statistics provide an unclear picture, with higher self-reported prevalence in Non-remote areas, but higher hospitalisations in Remote areas.
 The degree to which this reflects issues around access to health care and the severity of particular acute illnesses requiring hospitalisation in Remote areas, or the validity of the self-report survey data in Remote areas, is not clear.
-In Australia, a number of health policies have been implemented to reduce the burden of chronic respiratory disease among Indigenous Australians, including the Indigenous Australians’ Health Programme, National Strategic Action Plan for Lung Conditions and the National Asthma Strategy.
+Nationally, a number of health policies have been implemented to reduce the burden of chronic respiratory disease among Indigenous Australians, including the Indigenous Australians’ Health Programme, National Strategic Action Plan for Lung Conditions and the National Asthma Strategy.

 The data in this measure predate the arrival of COVID-19.
 An analysis of the impact of COVID-19 on Indigenous Australians will be a topic for future research.